Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: The Modernized Amdahl Model

 The central change in physical description is simple.
 Classical Amdahl-style analysis is written in terms of serial versus parallel work, processor count, and speedup under replication.
 Modern systems instead face a different design question: how should a constrained hardware budget be allocated between specialized logic and programmable compute when the workload itself is changing?

-We therefore introduce three variables: \begin{itemize} \item $x \in [0,1)$: the fraction of constrained hardware resource allocated to specialized logic; \item $R > 1$: the relative efficiency advantage of specialized hardware over programmable compute on the bounded portion of the workload; \item $S \in [0,1]$: the value-scalable fraction of the workload, meaning the portion for which additional compute continues to create meaningful value over the design interval under consideration. \end{itemize}
+We therefore introduce three variables: \begin{itemize} \item $x \in [0,1)$: the fraction of constrained hardware resource allocated to specialized logic; \item $R > 1$: the relative efficiency advantage of specialized hardware over programmable compute on the bounded portion of the workload; \item $S \in [0,1]$: the value-scalable fraction of the workload, meaning the portion for which additional effective or logical compute continues to deliver scaling-law gains over the design interval under consideration. \end{itemize}

 The corresponding normalized execution time is